pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

       """moves a monkey critter across the screen. it can spin the monkey when it is punched."""
       def __init__(self):
-          pygame.sprite.Sprite.__init__(self) #call Sprite intializer
+          pygame.sprite.Sprite.__init__(self)  # call Sprite intializer
           self.image, self.rect = load_image('chimp.bmp', -1)
           screen = pygame.display.get_surface()
           self.area = screen.get_rect()
           self.rect.topleft = 10, 10
           self.move = 9
           self.dizzy = 0

       def update(self):
-          "walk or spin, depending on the monkeys state" if self.dizzy:
+          """walk or spin, depending on the monkeys state""" if self.dizzy:
               self._spin()
           else:
               self._walk()

       def _walk(self):
-          "move the monkey across the screen, and turn at the ends" newpos = self.rect.move((self.move, 0))
+          """move the monkey across the screen, and turn at the ends""" newpos = self.rect.move((self.move, 0))
           if not self.area.contains(newpos):
               if self.rect.left < self.area.left or \